BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 Across public and private datasets, the method improves F1-score by +2.6% to +2.7%, outperforming adversarial attacks and other inpainting baselines.

 This repository includes several research-level enhancements:

-🔹 1.
-Tissue-Consistency Loss (Perceptual + Style Loss)

-Ensures synthetic false positives remain realistic:

-VGG perceptual loss → structural similarity

-Gram-matrix style loss → preserves tissue texture

-Applied only on background regions

-🔹 2.
-Region-Adaptive Perturbation α

-Instead of using the same adversarial factor (α) everywhere, the new version:

-Uses higher α in high-risk FP regions (folds, circular lumen)

-Uses lower α in smooth regions
+**Region-Adaptive Perturbation α ** Instead of using the same adversarial factor (α) everywhere, the new version: Uses higher α in high-risk FP regions (folds, circular lumen), Uses lower α in smooth regions, Prevents over-perturbation and Increases biological plausibility

-Prevents over-perturbation

-Increases biological plausibility

-🔹 3.
-Enhanced BG-De Training Stability
+**Enhanced BG-De Training Stability ** OneCycleLR

-Includes:

-Learning rate warmup

-Cosine annealing

-Gradient clipping

-Optional OneCycleLR

 # THE FOLLOWING IS SUPPOSED TO BE DONE LATER